 Cincinnati established the Citizen Complaint Authority (CCA) in the context of a 2002 Memorandum of Understanding with the U.S. Justice Department60 as well as a Collaborative Agreement.
-The Collaborative Agreement was developed between the police department and community leaders who had filed a lawsuit in the wake of a 2001 shooting of an unarmed black man.61 The CCA's mission is to investigate serious police incidents, such as discharging of firearms, use of excessive force, and improper use of firearms, as well as to resolve all citizen complaints.62
+The Collaborative Agreement was developed between the police department and community leaders who had filed a lawsuit in the wake of a 2001 shooting of an unarmed black man.
+61 The CCA's mission is to investigate serious police incidents, such as discharging of firearms, use of excessive force, and improper use of firearms, as well as to resolve all citizen complaints.
+62

 The CCA conducts independent reviews of citizen complaints.
-It is composed of a board of seven citizens appointed by the mayor and approved by the city council, a full-time executive director, and a team of professional investigators.63 The board has the power to subpoena officers to testify and holds televised hearings every month at city hall.
-The police department conducts a parallel investigation into all complaints of police misconduct and if there is disagreement between the CAA and the department on the outcome of any complaint, the Cincinnati city manager makes the final decision.64
+It is composed of a board of seven citizens appointed by the mayor and approved by the city council, a full-time executive director, and a team of professional investigators.
+The board has the power to subpoena officers to testify and holds televised hearings every month at city hall.
+The police department conducts a parallel investigation into all complaints of police misconduct and if there is disagreement between the CAA and the department on the outcome of any complaint, the Cincinnati city manager makes the final decision.
+The conduct of the council of the conduct of the conduct